 What about the main thing in life, all its riddles?
 If you want, I’ll spell it out for you right now.
 Do not pursue what is illusionary – property and position: all that is gained at the expense of your nerves decade after decade, and is confiscated in one fell night.
 Live with a steady superiority over life – don’t be afraid of misfortune, and do not yearn after happiness; it is, after all, all the same: the bitter doesn’t last forever, and the sweet never fills the cup to overflowing.
 It is enough if you don’t freeze in the cold and if thirst and hunger don’t claw at your insides.
 If your back isn’t broken, if your feet can walk, if both arms can bend, if both eyes see and if both ears hears, then whom should you envy?
 And why?
 Our envy of others devours us most of all.
 Rub your eyes and purify your heart – and prize above all those who love you and wish you well.
 Do not hurt them or scold them, and never part from any of them in anger; after all, you simply do not know: it might be your last act before your arrest, and that is how you will be imprinted on their memory.
 (1)

 Every human is judgmental.
 It is an inherent aspect of survival.
 However, it is not a trait that engenders close enjoyable relationships or peace of mind.
 It is made worse by our cultural programming that having self-esteem is essential for happiness.
 Nothing could be further from the truth.
 To attain and maintain high self-esteem requires endless comparison to those around you and also to norms that society, your family, friends, and you have set for yourself.
 You will eventually wear down and crash.
-There is not an endpoint to the process.
+There is not an endpoint to this process.

-It can’t and doesn’t work.
+The pursuit of self-esteem can’t and doesn’t work.
 At some level, we all know this.
 Whenever your peace of mind and/ or identity is at the mercy of external circumstances, including other’s opinions, you’re at the mercy of them.
 Also, it gives others power to shut you down, which is one of their efforts to improve their self-esteem.
 You are riding on a universal merry-go-round that will never let you get off.
 The eye of the storm

-As these attempts at “improving self-esteem” eventually and miserably fail, the next level of emotion is jealousy.
-Jealousy isn’t pretty and interferes with almost every aspect of life from work to your personal life.
+As these attempts at “improving self-esteem” eventually and miserably fail, the next level of emotion is envy.
+It isn’t pretty and interferes with almost every aspect of life from work to your personal life.
 Although you may be on the same pursuit of happiness like the rest of us, it can’t happen if you are perpetually envious.
 Happiness and envy are not compatible emotions.
 What is even more ironic is that when you are judging someone else, you are just projecting your view of yourself onto someone else and broadcasting your insecurities to the world.

 I have an exercise you may want to consider.
 Think of someone that you dislike.
 He or she usually isn’t too difficult to identify.
 Then in one column, write down as many things about them that you dislike.
 The to the right of each pronouncement, write down what you dislike about you in a similar area.
 You may not like his or her work ethic.
 Maybe you think they are lazy?
 Do you procrastinate?
 Or are you in a reactive pattern where you are a workaholic?
 “He’s fat!”
 Are you happy with your weight?
 Maybe people think you are too thin.
 You don’t like her political views.
 Who is to say yours are more correct.